February 26, 2025

 📚 Read more: Types of NFT Marketplaces and How to Legally Structure Them

-The business model of such games usually consists of two parts: minting of NFT and earning in-game currency, for which in-game purchases are possible.
+The business model of P2E games usually consists of two parts: minting of NFT and earning in-game currency, for which in-game purchases are possible.
 The legal aspects that arise in connection with the minting of NFT in play-to-earn games and their subsequent sale on the gaming marketplace are the same as for NFT marketplaces.

 A slightly more complicated situation is with in-game currency.
 Suppose the game developers plan to give in-game currency liquidity outside the game (for example, make it possible to trade it on 3rd party platforms) and equate the currency’s value to the dollar (or other fiat currency).
 This in-game currency could be recognized in some countries as electronic money and therefore require a special license.